 There could be a possibility that you are unable to use paper money in a circumstance.
 You might need to use emergency barter items.

-If you have any of the products or valuable metals, be sure to use them to your benefit.
-These commodities can be worked in your bug-out plans to work as money of sorts.
+If you have any of the products or valuable metals, use them to your benefit.
+These commodities can be worked in your bug-out plans to work as money.

 Be certain to keep an area reserved for all the emergency barter items you might have.
 You will need these to ensure you will be safe.